wpatruno/WUnityLogger/README.md

 - Save logs to file
 - Enable/Disable log to unity console (for performance)
 - Enable/Disable log history (for performance)
+- Enable/Disable time / tags in log
 - Event on log/error
-- Option to Keep log in build
+- Option to keep logs in build
-- Debug UI Prefab to display log in scene (Usefull when in build/devBuild)
+- Debug UI Prefab to display log in scene (Usefull when in build)
-- Show time / tags in log

 ## Log stripping
 When building for release, Debug.Log are not usefull but stay in the codebase.
-The most common solution is to remove them at compilation. that's why I use the conditionnal attribute, available in C#, to keep logs only when conditions are met.
+A better way of handling this is to remove them at compilation.

+The tool use the conditionnal attribute, available in C#, to keep logs only when conditions are met.

 The 3 conditions to keep logs in code are :
 - Unity Editor
 - Development build
-- "WPLOG" exist as a preprocessor directives
+- "WPLOG" exist as a preprocessor directives (Use editor window)

 Error logs are never stripped.

+## Editor Window
+Lot of options for the tool are available on the unity editor window on the top bar menu Tools>WPLogger

 ## Tags
 Tags are usefull when the project get bigger and contain lot of differents modules and tools.